World Events

 7th October 1955 Ginsberg’s First Reading of “Howl”

-Fifty-six years ago today, a behemoth of incomparable significance occurred that would restore poetry to its rightful cultural position, crystallise the voice of a discontented generation and launch a revolutionary literary movement that set the bar for the explosive 1960s … Continue reading
+On this day in 1955, a behemoth of incomparable significance occurred that would restore poetry to its rightful cultural position, crystallise the voice of a discontented generation and launch a revolutionary literary movement that set the bar for the explosive … Continue reading

 4th October 1798 the Publication of Lyrical Ballads

-Two hundred and thirteen years ago today, the English Romantic era was launched with the publication of Lyrical Ballads – the seminal collection of poems, mainly by William Wordsworth but with four (key) contributions from Samuel Taylor Coleridge.
-In Wordsworth’s … Continue reading
+On this day in 1798, the English Romantic era was launched with the publication of Lyrical Ballads – the seminal collection of poems, mainly by William Wordsworth but with four (key) contributions from Samuel Taylor Coleridge.
+In Wordsworth’s “Preface” to … Continue reading

 Posted in World Events | 1 Comment